lordmen99/flutter_xml_widget_creator/README.md

 Create a building Widget function from XML, similar to Android Layout XML.

-> Caution: This project is experimental.<br>
+> Notice: This project is experimental.<br>
-> Especially, error checking is not enough when parsing.<br>
+> Especially, error checking is not enough when xml parsing.<br>
-> and it's hard to recognize what parsing-error is.
+> and it's hard to understand what parsing-error is.

 This tool doesn't inflate xml dynamically, only converts xml to dart.
 And the created-code is similar to `Stateless Function Component` (in React).